-I’m inspired by the beauty I find in all things that are very, very old; and, reliving history, or at least meandering around time-tested pavement laid down centuries ago and just looking up and marveling at what occupies the space still today, really gets my “Vespa” running.
-And, I try and uncork that excitement and energy into each and every article and photo that I jettison into the blogosphere.
+A veteran print and broadcast journalist, with well-worn passports that have taken him to 50 countries and counting, Tom fell in love with the Bel Paese years ago.
+As he notes, “I’m inspired by the beauty I find in all things that are very, very old, and reliving history, or at least meandering along cobblestone and travertine streets that were laid down ages ago and just looking up and marveling at what occupies the space still today, really gets my ‘Vespa‘ running.”

 Ciao for now.

 ©The Palladian Traveler

 L2T — Keep viewing my blog as I change out the header pic often.
 I believe the one you mentioned — the colorful port-side scene of Procida — has sailed and there’s a new one in place.

 yeah.. i can see that.. again another lovely panoramic header..